Invariance under quantum permutations rules out parastatistics: Results

 Besides being a natural notion from the perspective of quantum information theory, another possible motivation for complete invariance comes from the idea that the universe should always be in a pure quantum state, and that all mixed states of subsystems $S$ should be understood as improper mixtures, arising from entanglement with the rest of the world $A$.
 This is in line with some versions of the many-worlds interpretation of quantum mechanics, and it resembles an attitude of quantum information theory that has been termed the ``church of the larger Hilbert space''.
-Furthermore, complete invariance expresses a strong compatibility of symmetries and compositions of systems: once this symmetry is enforced locally on $S$, this system $S$ can be composed with any ancillary system $A$ in the usual way, i.e.\ without considering any additional constraints on the allowed joint states or transformations.
+Furthermore, complete invariance expresses a strong compatibility of symmetries and compositions of systems: if we have a system $S$ in our lab, and we know that it is prepared in a completely invariant state (e.g.\ by measuring the projector onto the Bosonic or Fermionic subspace), we can be sure that \textit{nothing else in the universe will change under local permutations}, regardless of how $S$ is correlated or entangled with other systems $A$.
+Similarly as for complete positivity, a more detailed analysis of this notion could benefit from the category-theoretic methods of process theories, analyzing the compositional structure of quantum theory in a more systematic way.